KudryashevLab/TomoBEAR/wiki/Installation-and-Setup.md

 /usr/local/MATLAB/MATLAB_Runtime/v910/extern/bin/glnxa64
 ```

-Inside of the cloned TomoBEAR folder you will find a "configurations" folder in which the file `defaults.json` can be found.
-Open the file `defaults.json` and adjust the following variables inside the `"general"` section:

-* `"pipeline_location": ""` put in the double quotes the location of cloned TomoBEAR
-* `"motion_correction_command": ""` put in the double quotes the executable name of MotionCor2 or the full path (with the executable name)
-* `"ctf_correction_command": ""` put in the double quotes the executable name of Gctf or the full path (with the executable name)
-* `"dynamo_path": ""` put in the double quotes the path to your dynamo folder

-Optionally you can set up as well the following variables inside the `"general"` section:

-* `"aretomo_command": ""` put in the double quotes the executable name of AreTomo or the full path (with the executable name)
-* `"SUSAN_path": ""` put in the double quotes the location of cloned SUSAN

-If you use the Linux module system please insert the module names which need to be loaded to make all the necessary software available and working in the following variable in the general section

-* `"modules": ["IMOD_module", "Gctf_module", "MotionCor2_module", "CUDA_module_1", "CUDA_module_2"]`
+Further you need to install TomoBEAR's dependencies, at least all mandatory ones: CUDA, Dynamo and IMOD.
+For the corresponding links and some instructions on that refer to the section [Additional Software](https://github.com/KudryashevLab/TomoBEAR/wiki/Installation-and-Setup#additional-software).

+Afterwards you need to configure and initialize TomoBEAR with the corresponding paths to the dependencies.
+Instructions on that part you may find below in the subsection [Configure installed software](https://github.com/KudryashevLab/TomoBEAR/wiki/Installation-and-Setup#configure-installed-software)

-Afterwards initialize the current TomoBEAR standalone by running (from TomoBEAR code directory)
+Finally, initialize the current TomoBEAR standalone by running (from TomoBEAR code directory)

 * `./TomoBEAR init`

 which will perform the initialization of necessary paths automatically, which could take a couple of minutes.
 But this you should do only once per the TomoBEAR clone you have fetched.

+#### Configure installed software

+Please, follow the setup instructions for all the software packages you downloaded.
+At the best, you will find the paths to the executables of the downloaded software in your `PATH` variable of your Linux system.

+If this is not the case you need to adjust the paths to the executables in the
+`configurations/defaults.json` file.
+The keys where the values need to be adjusted can be found in the section `general` of the `defaults.json` file and are the following ones:
+* mandatory:
+  - `"pipeline_location": ""` - location of the cloned TomoBEAR source code
+  - `"dynamo_path": ""` - path to your Dynamo folder
+* semi-mandatory (if you need motion/CTF-correction routines):
+  - `"motion_correction_command": ""` - executable name of MotionCor2 or the full executable filepath
+  - `"ctf_correction_command": ""` - executable name of Gctf/CTFFIND4 or the full executable filepath
+* optional:
+  - `"aretomo_command": ""` - executable name of AreTomo or the full executable filepath
+  - `"SUSAN_path": ""` - location of the cloned SUSAN source code
+  - `"conda_path": ""` - location of the anaconda/miniconda

+Additionaly, to be able to use IsoNet, you need fill in the following variables in the section `IsoNet`:
+*  `"isonet_env": ""` - name of the environment created and configured for IsoNet (following the [IsoNet setup instructions](https://github.com/IsoNet-cryoET/IsoNet) )
+*  `"repository_path": ""` - location of the cloned IsoNet source code

+> **Warning**
+> <br/> Be sure to use a version that supports your current CUDA installation.

+> **Note**
+> <br/> Sometimes software which depends on the newer CUDA libraries can handle versions compiled with older CUDA libraries.

+If you install IMOD the normal way then IMOD should be already in your `PATH` variable and therefore callable from everywhere.
+This is the only way of IMOD configuration supported by TomoBEAR.

+If you use the Linux module system please insert the module names which need to be loaded to make all the necessary software available and working in the following variable in the general section

+* `"modules": ["IMOD_module", "Gctf_module", "MotionCor2_module", "CUDA_module_1", "CUDA_module_2"]`

 ## Additional Software

-As tomoBEAR is also wrapping standardized tools to fulfill some of the processing steps these need to be installed and executable.
-The advantage of such an Best of Breed approach is that you can profit of developments in algorithms in these tools and you can use them in the pipeline without any changes to the code at best.
+As TomoBEAR is wrapping standardized tools to fulfill some of the processing steps these need to be installed and executable.

 ### Module System

-If you are working in a cryo electron microscopy facility and employ a cluster with a module system where all the needed software is already deployed as modules it is fairly easy to setup tomoBEAR.
+If you are working in a cryo electron microscopy facility and employ a cluster with a module system where all the needed software is already deployed as modules it is fairly easy to setup TomoBEAR.
 If not all the software packages are available as modules you have two possibilities.

 1. The first and probably the easiest possibility for inexperienced users is to ask the administrator or some responsible person for the module system to introduce the needed software as modules